boxcutter/fedora/README.md

 ### Makefile.local override

 You can create a `Makefile.local` file alongside the `Makefile` to override some of the default settings.
+The variables can that can be currently used are:

+* CM
+* CM_VERSION
+* HEADLESS
+* \<iso_path\>

-It is most commonly used to override the default configuration management tool, for example with Chef:
+`Makefile.local` is most commonly used to override the default configuration management tool, for example with Chef:

     # Makefile.local
     CM := chef